davidfrantz/force/docs/source/howto/lcf.rst

 Clear-Sky Observations (optional)
 ---------------------------------

-At this point of the workflow, we can optionally check clear-sky observation (CSO) statistics for our data.
+At this point of the workflow, we can optionally check Clear-Sky Observation (CSO) statistics for our data.
 Data availability in our study area and period will have a great impact on the quality of derived aggregated data, i.e., spectral-temporal metrics, and, ultimately, on land cover fraction mapping results.
 CSO statistics can be derived using the FORCE HLPS:

 .. code-block:: bash